-The L2 controller is designed to monitor and manage the individual bricks in the Origin 3000 servers and Onyx 3000 graphics systems.
-It can also be used to monitor and manage the Origin 300 server systems, Origin 300 server systems with NUMAlink, and Onyx 300 graphics systems.
+The L2 controller is designed to monitor and manage the individual bricks in the Origin 3000 servers, Altix 3000 series servers, and Onyx 3000 graphics systems.
+It can also be used to monitor and manage Altix 350 systems, the Origin 300 server systems, Origin 300 server systems with NUMAlink, and Onyx 300 graphics systems.